 Her researches into the history of Bourbon misrule for a century have convinced her that the system, so nefariously upheld, is merely "a decayed system, propped up by superstition, soldiers, and police."
 Its present champion, Francis II., is a half imbecile youth, under the guidance of an Austrian stepmother.
 The cause commands the active co-operation of every true lover of liberty, and no true man will seek to isolate himself from its progress.
 Any notion of a compromise is idle.
 The treachery of Ferdinand II. will be repeated by his son, if the slightest degree of confidence should be placed in his promises.
 From the day which had brought the news of the battle of Novara Ferdinand felt secure, and speedily threw off the mask of constitutionalism, which until then he had maintained.
 The city became at once a scene of arrests and arbitrary violence.
-The Jesuits returned to Naples on a petition from the archbishop, and the king restored to them the superin-tendence of all the schools and colleges.
+The Jesuits returned to Naples on a petition from the archbishop, and the king restored to them the superintendence of all the schools and colleges.
 Then recommenced the trials by inquisition for political offences.
-"In the midst of the bitter misery caused by disappointed hopes, and of mourning families denvived of fathers bushands and brothers who were families, deprived of fathers, husbands, and brothers, who were languishing in horrible dungeons, the King of Naples was rejoicing at the birth of a daughter, on which occasion the Pope presented at the birth of a daughter, on which occasion the rope presented him with the consecrated golden rose, a gift reserved for favoured sovereigns, or persons of exalted lineage.
-Thus did self-interest and fear unite men of opposite characters to rejoice together over the ruins of the country which had given them birth."
+"In the midst of the bitter misery caused by disappointed hopes, and of mourning families, deprived of fathers, husbands, and brothers, who were languishing in horrible dungeons, the King of Naples was rejoicing at the birth of a daughter, on which occasion the Pope presented him with the consecrated golden rose, a gift reserved for favoured sovereigns, or persons of exalted lineage.
+Thus did self-interest and fear unite men of opposite characters to rejoice together over the ruins of the country which had given them birth.'

 We concur with our authoress in the opinion that Europe should not give another opportunity for a similar triumph either to the despot or the pontiff.

-BIOLOGICAL CRITICISM.
+BIOLOGICAL CRITICISM.[†]

-more imposing, give a less authentic portraiture; " and that in this work it has been his object " to arrest these motes of intelligence, now fast eluding the ken of the present generation, and to winnow them on the threshing-floor of biological criticism."
-These two last words we have selected as the title for this article, which means a sort of treation on the literary life of the periods referred to a sort of treatise on the literary life of the periods referred to, as symbolized in anecdotes.
+more imposing, give a less authentic portraiture ; " and that in this work it has been his object "to arrest these motes of intelligence, now fast eluding the ken of the present generation, and to winnow them on the threshing-floor of biological criticism."
+These two last words we have selected as the title for this article, which means a sort of treatise on the literary life of the periods referred to, as symbolized in anecdotes.